-In 1990 we had travelled to Europe to meet up with our friends who were living in Germany at the time.
-With their Westfalia van we had toured parts of Europe including a bit of northern Italy, camping overnights in Venice & Florence.
+In 1990 we travelled to Europe and met up with friends who were living in Germany at the time.
+With their Westfalia van, we toured parts of Europe, including a bit of northern Italy, Venice & Florence.
 Since that trip, going back to Italy had been quite high on our bucket list.
 We finally headed back there in the spring of 2015.
 We flew to Genoa and took the local train to Cinque Terre.

-There are five seaside villages which make up Cinque Terre; Riommagiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
+The five seaside villages which make up Cinque Terre are; Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
 Each village is very unique.
 During our time in Cinque Terre our base was the village of Riomaggiore.
-The five villages can get busy with many tourists during the daytime but in the evening everyone practically leaves, except the locals and the few tourists who managed to get accommodations.
-It’s like many of those small UNESCO designated sites, they get populated with tourists in the daytime but are so peaceful in the evenings.
-The evenings gives you a chance to experience a bit of what it’s like for the locals to live there.
+The five villages can get very busy with mobs of tourists during the daytime but in the evening everyone practically leaves the villages, except for the locals, and the few tourists who managed to get accommodations.
+It’s like many other small UNESCO designated sites, they get populated with tourists in the daytime but are so peaceful in the evenings.
+Staying a few overnights gave us a chance to experience a bit of what it’s like for the locals who live there.
 I highly recommend to book early if you want that experience.